rc0r/afl-utils/README.md

 specific target than were previously started.
 Obviously `afl-multicore` can resume just as many afl instances as it finds output directories for!
 Use the `add` command to start additional afl instances!

+If you want to use afl's CPU affinity feature use the `cpu_affinity` configuration option to provide a whitespace separated list of single (`1`) or tuple (`2,3`) CPU ids.
+For info on when to use single vs. tuple id specifications checkout out afl's `docs/perf_tips.txt`.
+In the `afl-multicore` configuration you need to provide a CPU id for **every** afl instance you want to assign to a specific CPU core.
+The first provided id is always used for the master afl instance.
+When starting more afl instances than CPU ids have been specified, all additional instances won't be assigned to a specific CPU core.
+**Note:** Don't use whitespaces in your tuple specifications!

 `afl-fuzz` can be run using its `-f <file>` argument to specify the location of the generated sample.
 When using multiple `afl-fuzz` instances a single file